 Ok, so what?
-Why is blockchain important?
+Why is it important?

 Since data added to a blockchain is irreversible and the ‘right’ to add data does not belong to a central entity, you now do not need to trust a ‘central’ entity that your data will be accessed or edited without your permission.
-This makes Blockchain an ideal candidate for a store of data where central entities exist just to bring in trust into the system.
-Banks, Airbnb, Uber, Visa, are all central entities who exist only to solve for this problem of trust.
+This makes Blockchain an ideal candidate for a store of data where central entities exist just to bring trust into the system.
+Banks, Airbnb, Uber, Visa, are all central entities that exist only to solve this problem of trust.

-Each of these can be replaced by a blockchain based ‘trustless’ economy, where you now no longer need to trust these entities as a result of which your data will remain secure and tamperproof.
+Each of these can be replaced by a blockchain-based ‘trustless’ economy, where you now no longer need to trust these entities as a result of which your data will remain secure and tamperproof.

 Where is blockchain being used?